jessy-bgl/impact/.github/instructions/general.instructions.md

 - Use Axios for making HTTP requests
 - Use i18next for internationalization
 - Use Jest and React Testing Library for testing React components
-- Use react-native-paper for Material Design components
+- Use react-native-paper for Material Design components and icons